suvo-oko/linuxbootcamp/README.md

-# linuxbootcamp
+# Cloud Skills Linux Bootcamp
-Cloudskills Linux Bootcamp
+These are my personal notes.